Temiloluwa/Temiloluwa.github.io/_posts/2023-12-03-installing-kubeflow-on-eks-december-2023.md

     - retrying==1.3.4
 ```

-In preparation for the deployment, I installed kustomize and the python libraries in the yaml above into my python environment.
+In preparation for the deployment, the python libraries in the yaml above must be installed into python environment.
-Next, I exported my desired deployment and installation options as environmental variables and ran **make deploy-kubeflow***
+Finally, the deployment is implemented using `make deploy-kubeflow`

 ``` bash
   # set environmental variables for vanilla deployment